Precancer/PHLEX-test/docs/source/deep-imcyto.rst

 .. note::

-    The Singularity containers required by deep-imcyto are fairly large (~6GB).
-They will be built automatically by Nextflow, but this may take some time.
+    The Singularity container required by deep-imcyto is fairly large (~6GB).
+It will be built automatically by Nextflow, but this may take some time.

 .. tip::